San Diego Airbag Attorneys

 A defective airbag that fails to deploy or deploys incorrectly can cause injury.
 It’s essential to replace airbags in vehicles subject to recall due to defects.
 The NHTSA recall database allows consumers to check for recalls and find authorized service centers offering free repairs.

 While there are federal regulations in place to maintain the quality of airbags, accidents involving unnecessary, failed, or forceful deployment of these products still happen.
-Our San Diego airbag attorneys are here to protect your rights when these incidents happen.
+Our San Diego airbag attorneys are here to advocate for your rights when these incidents occur.

 Questions Victims Frequently Ask Our San Diego Airbag Attorneys (FAQs)